True History of the Kelly Gang, Peter Carey

 Cézanne could not give a toss about politics or social change, and Zola’s bourgeois ways disappointed him.
 In Claude’s Confession, Zola responded to his friend’s disappointment:

 You are irritated by my lack of courage, you accuse me of coveting velvet and bronze, of not accepting the holy poverty of the poet.
 Alas!
-I love broad curtains, candelabra, marble upon which the chisel has left the impress of its powerful caresses.
+I love brocade curtains, candelabra, marble upon which the chisel has left the impress of its powerful caresses.
 I love everything that shines, everything that has beauty, grace and richness.

 Never receiving the acclaim that he too craved, Cézanne grew increasingly ‘shuddering and tormented’, and remained incurably bohemian.
 He was never at ease in Paris.
 Aix remained his spiritual home.
 Zola despaired at his friend’s shabby clothes, his outbursts, his stubbornly provincial manners.